 Wisconsin Lutheran College is a residential campus in a suburban setting.
 Parking on campus is limited; permits are required in most lots.
 When parking on area streets, please follow the posted parking regulations.
-Even where not posted, we encourage drivers to park on only one side of neighborhood streets to ensure motor vehicle and pedestrian safety in the neighborhoods surrounding our campus.

-See the front-desk receptionist in the Greenfield Administration Building if you need specific directions on campus or check the campus map.
+During regular business hours, please see the front-desk receptionist in the Greenfield Administration Building if you need specific directions on campus or check the campus map.

 Campus visitors who park legally but receive a parking citation from WLC should immediately present the citation to the faculty/staff member or WLC student they were visiting.
 The faculty/staff member or student will forward the citation with an explanation to Public Safety.

 Wisconsin Lutheran College students, faculty, and staff are asked to support and help enforce the following parking policy to ensure that all vehicles are being used and parked properly.
 WLC's parking policies are administered by Trinity Home Group and WLC Public Safety; their offices are located in the lower level of the Recreation Complex.
 Wisconsin Lutheran College reserves the right to ticket, boot, and tow violators in an attempt to enforce these policies.

 Students shall be aware of and adhere to the entire Wisconsin Lutheran College student parking policy and parking permit policy.
 The Wisconsin Lutheran campus is a residential campus and as such the number of student parking permits issued must be regulated.

 The 2022-2023 online parking permit application is available online.
 To apply, you will need to complete the application and upload a PDF or JPG file of your vehicle registration as well as other documentation; see the Resident Student Qualification Categories listed below.